Affective social competence

 The Social Construction of Emotional Experience, Expression and Understanding

-The socialization of emotion is the broadest lens in our lab, and issues of gender, ethnicity, and culture are interwoven throughout.
+Issues of gender, ethnicity, and culture are interwoven throughout our studies.
 However, a few studies and initiatives might best be described here.

 Considering the impact of culture further, we have begun exploring ways in which parents socialize the expression, experience, and understanding of emotion within various cultures and have worked to add a deeper conceptualization of the frames we use when considering culture (Halberstadt & Lozada, 2011).
 We are now examining how parents discuss discriminatory experiences with their children, and how this relates to children’s understanding of emotion as depicted in African American and European American facial expressions, and children’s overall social competence in school.
 We are also examining the role of emotion understanding in schools, by considering how teachers’ understanding of emotion may reflect and/or perpetuate misunderstanding by culture and race.
 This is an important direction that the lab is taking -- applying what we know about emotion understanding toward social justice questions and educational outcomes.